Moosieus/url-shortener/notes/planning.md

 - Need to generate a short, unique hash for each link.
 Short and unique don't exactly go together.
 - Figure out a nice hash generating algorithm for this.
 - Definitely keep a unique constraint on this.

+## Security considerations
+- Limit input url sizes
+- ensure all shortened paths are unique
+- Only check the respone status of any sites, don't parse anything else